Yearning for the dayWe don't have to fight to liveAnd can be ourselves Perhaps I'm just waiting for the world to turn upside down.

 If you had a clueor a hint that I exist,we could be good friends.
 Copyright © Robin LeeAnn

-Welcome back to another Common Writer Mistakes!
-This time is over: #5 - Misusing hyphens Besides the "gray" with an a vs "grey" with an e battle, there's one common spelling error that I've noticed while editing: hyphens.
+#5 — Misusing hyphens Besides the gray with an a vs grey with an e battle, there's one common spelling error that I've noticed while editing: hyphens.
 Sometimes writers believe the word needs a hyphen when it doesn't.
-Or they forget the hyphen when … Continue reading Common writer mistakes #5
+Or they forget the hyphen when they actually need one.
+It could depend on how the writer … Continue reading Common writer mistakes #5

 A while back, I was on a live stream with Anna Akana when she did something that surprised me.
 Instead of saying "aw man" or so when I mentioned how many rejections I have gotten, she got excited.
 She said it was good for me.
 After the rejections made a mountain on my desk, they … Continue reading How many rejections is too many?